-We have audited the financial statements of the Federal Financial Institutions Examination Council (the Council), which comprise the balance sheets as of December 31, 2021 and 2020, and the related statements of operations, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Federal Financial Institutions Examination Council (the Council), which comprise the balance sheets as of December 31, 2022 and 2021, and the related statements of operations, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Council as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Council as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.